About Us

 Tolu Agbelusi

-Bridge the Gap Participant 2018/19
+Bridge the Gap Participant 2018/9

 Producer/Poet/Playwright/Educator

-How do I become a theatre producer?
+How do I become a Theatre Producer?

 There is no one way to become a producer!
 You do not need any specific qualifications but training does help.
 Either formally at schools and colleges where theatre producing courses are now more widespread, or working directly in the industry in a multitude of other roles to gain experience of the theatrical process.
 An eye for detail, strong people management, good communication skills and a personality that thrives on risk are just some of the helpful attributes.